Changes to Household Waste Collections

 More information, including an updated collection calendar, will be provided before September 29 if your property is affected.

-Collection frequencies will not change; non-recyclable and recyclable waste will still be collected on a fortnightly rota on the same day, and food waste will continue to be collected weekly.
+Collection frequencies will not change; non-recyclable and recyclable waste will still be collected on the same day, and food waste will continue to be collected weekly.
 Assisted collections will continue as usual.
 Garden waste subscribers will also continue to receive fortnightly collections on the same day as other waste.

 Frequently Asked Questions